remnrem/luna-doc/docs/moonlight.md

 will appear as new channels in the dataset, with `_FLT` and `_NORM` extensions.)

 Checking `SHAP` will produce SHAP information content scores for different features used: this is an advanced feature that will not be of use for most users and will slow down POPS also.

-After clicking _Run POPS_, it can take around 5 to 10 seconds typically (depending on recording duration and original sample rate) to generate the predictions, which will appear as below:
+After clicking _Run POPS_, it can take around 5 to 10 seconds
+typically (depending on recording duration and original sample rate) to generate the predictions, which will appear as below:

 ![img](img/mlref/ml-ref19.png)

 Above, the _Summaries_ sub-panel shows a plot that is similar in structure to the SOAP plot described above (i.e. top two rows show POPS predictions, the bottom row shows any original staging).
 Beneath this, measures such as kappa and implied stage durations are shown, similar to SOAP.

 The _Epochs_ sub-panel lists the predicted stages along with the posterior probabilties and the original stages (if present).
 This can be copied to the Clipboard and saved.

 ![img](img/mlref/ml-ref20.png)

+The POPS panel also contains buttons to:

+ - automatically perform contra-lateral mastoid referencing on the selected central EEGs (assuming that either `A1` and `A2`, or `M1` and `M2` exist)

+ - export the POPS staging to a file

+ - two buttons to determine whether the primary hypnogram (i.e. Moonlight's awareness of sleep stage) should be based on any original staging (observed) versus the new POPS staging

 ## Annots